MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/soviewportregion.md

 ![3D View Layout](/images/tutorials/basicmechanics/E6_11.png "3D View Layout")

 These views will be arranged in a single panel, split into two sides, with each side showing two images.
 To add the 3D view, insert a `View3D` module and connect it to the `ImageLoad` module.
-Then connect the `View3D` to `SoCameraInteraction`, connect that to another `SoViewportRegion3`, and finally to `SoRenderArea`.
+Then connect the `View3D` to `SoCameraInteraction`, connect that to another `SoViewportRegion`, and finally to `SoRenderArea`.

 ![3D View Network](/images/tutorials/basicmechanics/E6_10.png "3D View Network")